rediacc/www/src/content/docs/en/cli/api-reference/list.md

 - Valid user authentication required with active session
 - User must be a member of the team to see machines
-- Company boundary enforced - only see machines in your company
+- Organization boundary enforced - only see machines in your organization
 - Multiple teams supported with comma-separated names
 - No team filter returns machines from all your teams
 - Shows machine details including bridge, region, queue count